swiftly-solution/documentation/src/docs/scripting/events/gameevents/onlocalplayerpawnchanged.md

 ---

 # OnLocalPlayerPawnChanged
-This event is triggered when local_player_pawn_changed is triggered
+This event is triggered when local_player_pawn_changed is triggered.
 ::: tabs
 @tab Lua
 ```lua